The spinning blades of a helicopter in Afghanistan created an Apache pilot in Alabama.

 |0

-This work, The spinning blades of a helicopter in Afghanistan created an Apache pilot in Alabama., must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, The spinning blades of a helicopter in Afghanistan created an Apache pilot in Alabama., by SGT Andrew McNeil, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-The spinning blades of a helicopter in Afghanistan created an Apache pilot in Alabama.

 LEAVE A COMMENT